Custom ERP Software Development: Guide for Businesses

 It’s quite an old situation which took place in 2004, but still extremely teachable.
 The company wanted to simplify the workflow of a couple of branches by implementing ERP as a cooperation tool.

-But the communication between two teams and the system as the potential part of the workflow turned out to have been not organized enough.
+However, the communication between two teams and the system as the potential part of the workflow turned out to have been not organized enough.

 This story proves that to create an ERP platform, all processes should work well by performing it manually and be structured.
 Otherwise, the software will most likely do nothing but harm.

 Taking that into account, one could say that the ERP implementation isn’t the lifeline.
-It’s a tool that helps companies to move forward once they overgrow their current state.
+It’s a tool that helps companies move forward once they overgrow their current state.

 # 4: Divide the development into several parts ➗